 You can lock the opener into place once you swing it out from the wall, and it securely clamps onto cans.
 Still, it’s wise to keep a hand on the can to avoid spills.
 Our tester found it easiest to support small cans from the bottom and larger ones from the side, holding them with a loose grip so that they could spin.

 The Zyliss Lock N' Lift Can Opener is our top pick for good reason—it's an outstanding example of a top-cutting opener, boasting a convenient locking feature and a comfortable handle.
-If you prefer a side-cutting model, we like the Hamilton Beach Smooth Touch Can Opener for its ease of use and how it leaves a smooth edge (view at Amazon).
+If you prefer a side-cutting model, we like the Hamilton Beach Smooth Touch Can Opener for its ease of use and how it leaves a smooth edge.

 How We Tested

-We sent six can openers to our experienced home canner and product tester, who tried each out with different-sized cans containing dolmas, coconut milk, tuna, soda, and more to determine which can openers are the very best.
+We sent seven can openers to our experienced home chefs and product testers, who tried each out with different-sized cans containing dolmas, coconut milk, tuna, soda, and more, to determine which can openers are the very best.
 Each can opener was rated on design, performance, ease of use, cleaning, and overall value.
-Our tester then offered additional insights on each can opener's strengths and weaknesses.
+Our testers then offered additional insights on each can opener's strengths and weaknesses.

 What to Look for When Buying a Can Opener

 By Sara Tane

 Most manual can openers are small enough to fit in a basic utensil drawer, making it a seamless addition to any home kitchen.
 Electric can openers are much larger—about the size of a box grater—so make sure you have enough cabinet or counter space to hold the device.
 What’s great about both manual and electric models is that regardless of the size of the device, it is still quite easy to open a can of any size.